prometheus/docs/content/docs/alerting/configuration.md

 ## `<pagerduty_config>`

 PagerDuty notifications are sent via the [PagerDuty API](https://developer.pagerduty.com/documentation/integration/events).
-PagerDuty provides documentation on how to integrate [here](https://www.pagerduty.com/docs/guides/prometheus-integration-guide/).
+PagerDuty provides [documentation](https://www.pagerduty.com/docs/guides/prometheus-integration-guide/) on how to integrate.
+There are important differences with Alertmanager's v0.11 and greater support of PagerDuty's Events API v2.

 ```yaml
 # Whether or not to notify about resolved alerts.